ameentalahmeh/inventory-manager/README.md

 # Description

-Web app based on React and Flask
+  ERPMax is a web app based on React and Flask, which is a shop management application that enables the user to manage the inventory of a list of products in the respective
+  warehouses.

 # Functionality
  - Get/ Create/ Edit products, locations, and products movements.
  - Create and view products report.